opendilab/LLMRiddles/README.md

 ## :star2: Special Thanks
 - Thanks to [Haoqiang Fan](https://www.zhihu.com/people/haoqiang-fan) for his original idea and title, which provided inspiration and motivation for the development and expansion of this project.
 - Thanks to [HuggingFace](https://huggingface.co) for supporting and assisting the game.
+- Thanks to [ChatGLM](https://chatglm.cn) for supporting and assisting the game, especially sufficient inference token support.
 - Thanks to [LLM Riddles contributors](https://github.com/opendilab/LLMRiddles/graphs/contributors) for their implementation and support.

 ## :label: License